0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/introduction.md

 </div>
 <br>

+> Disclaimer: Polygon ID APIs will be subject to improvments and changes in the upcoming months.

 The APIs categories have to be considered as sequential steps: you cannot start creating schema and issuing claims without having a Issuer.
 Similarly you need an Organization account in order to create an Issuer on Polygon ID Platform.

 In order to start playing around with the Platform APIs complete the [Issuer Integration Full Flow Tutorial](./flow-tutorial/happy-path.md)